timofeymukha/eddylicious/docs/tutorials/of_channel_lund.rst

       ``postProcessing/collapsedFields`` directory.

    7. If you wish, you can compare the results to the DNS :cite:`Lee2015`.
-      The DNS data can be found inside the ``postProcessing`` directory, and also at the following address
+      The DNS data can be found inside the ``postProcessing`` directory, in the files ``dns_mean.dat``  and ``dns_fluct.dat``.
-      http://turbulence.ices.utexas.edu/channel2015/content/Data_2015_0180.html
+      The original archive can be found at the following address http://turbulence.ices.utexas.edu/channel2015/content/Data_2015_0180.html

+      The ``post_processing.py`` script contains simple code to plot various quanties and compare the to the DNS.
+      The script is found in the ``postProcessing`` folder as well.
-      Some simple python scripts are  provided in ``postProcessing/collapsedFields``, but feel free to use your favorite software.
+      But feel free to use your own favorite software to post-process the results.

 The main simulation